 My kids love to paint.
 It’s something that can entertain them for at least an hour and they really get into it.
 My daughter has painted on paper, plastic, scraps of wood and my kitchen table.
 My son has also painted on the table and most recently his clothing and his face. 🙂

 Since the little artists of the house are so busy creating masterpieces we go through a lot of paint brushes (and paper).
 I’ve learned that I can’t always count on finding a non-used, non-crusty, cheap paint brush laying around and have started using others things in place of a good ol’ fashioned brush.
-That’s what inspired the Fork Firework craft when we first did it last year.
+That’s what inspired the Fork Firework 4th of July craft when we first did it a few years ago.

 My daughter was begging me to paint but all our brushes had seen better days.
 It was almost the 4th of July and my own artistic inspiration struck.
 The plastic forks were the perfect paint brush replacement, especially when I showed her how to make fireworks for this 4th of July craft.

-So often we end up with a lot of brown or black spots in paintings because my daughter didn’t understand how to blend the right colors together.
+So often we end up with a lot of brown or black spots in paintings because my kids (especially my son) don’t always understand how to blend the right colors together.
 This is the perfect, festive craft to explain how colors work and discuss the 4th of July fireworks so the kids know what to expect.

 - Plastic forks

 - Paint in primary colors – yellow, blue and red

 1. Squeeze out each primary color on your plate squeeze drops of color onto the plate.

 2. Dip your fork into the colors so that the prongs of it are coated.